healde/Excel-VBA/importation/README.md

 ## Queries and providers

-As first step, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now **two providers** which offer similar capabilities for fetching datas through one excel file to an other.
-In any case they are in charge of managing a _query_ and ensure the _connection_ to a source for importing the right datas.
+As first step, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now **two providers** which offer similar capabilities for fetching data through one excel file to an other.
+In any case they are in charge of managing a _query_ and ensure the _connection_ to a source for importing the right data.
 Each provider get a list of source type which are possible to connect with.

 > [!NOTE]
-> **Connections and Data Tables** : Importing datas into a displayed table is a complet other step after processing a connection.
+> **Connections and Data Tables** : Importing data into a displayed table is a complet other step after processing a connection.

 ### Main causes of failure

-One of first thing AI helped me to get right is that different parts exist in an Excel file for storing metadatas.
+One of first thing AI helped me to get right is that different parts exist in an Excel file for storing metadata (sometimes equivalently).
 As well, `workbookConnection` object from Excel Object Model is complexe and different parts of it can be used for a single purpose.
-It results that connections can be declared and also appear differently depending of the provider or the creation of the process (mannually or within Vba).
+It results that connections can be declared and appear differently depending of the provider or the creation of the process (mannually or within Vba).

+---------------------- It  is called through `ActiveSheet.ListObjects.Add` method to generate a data table from elsewhere is possible to get directly the data, or to manage a connection with the distant workbook before getting the data.
+But in this last case, documentation is especialy confusing and _differences_ emerge between _Vba functions_ and _manual process_.

 ### Let connections within Vba

-In the **`connection string`**, we declare the provider and the source, as they must be compatibles.
+In the **`connection string`** property, we declare the provider and the source, as they must be compatibles.
 Then a query can be mounted in a **`command text`**.
 Once again, it must be in a valid shape for the _engine_ that is inside or behind the provider, and `command value` is required to precise what this command contains exactly.
-Then the engine might be able to query directly the source before fetching requested datas.
+Then the engine might be able to query directly the source before fetching requested data.

 In a **generic query structure**, the target can represents or mentions a table.
-It can be wrapped in a shape that filters some datas, like a SQL command.
-But as I understood AI's course, SQL cannot be executed by any of Excel file's system itself, as it is the case in this program.
-Both of the two providers described below accept such command but this is the provider's engine that realises the filter of the datas fetched from a distant file.
-If a filter must be apply on large scale tables from Excel file, it is then wiser for to use the provider dedicated to Power Query for better performances.
+It can be wrapped in a shape that filters some data, like a SQL command.
+But as I understood AI's course, SQL cannot be executed by the Excel file's system itself, as it is the working context for this program.
+Both of the two providers described below accept such command but this is the provider's engine that realises the filter of the data fetched from a distant file.

-### 🟠 M-Query structure

-A Query made of a formula coded in (PowerQuery) M langage is called through `ActiveSheet.ListObjects.Add` method to generate a data table from elsewhere.
-It is possible to get directly the datas, or to manage a connection with the distant workbook before getting the datas.
-But in this last case, documentation is especialy confusing and _differences_ emerge between _Vba functions_ and _manual process_.

-The distant workbook (external source) is written in the **M formula** that transport the query.
+If a filter must be applied on large scale tables from Excel file, it is then wiser to use the provider that is dedicated to **Power Query** for getting better performances.
+We process with queries made of formulas coded in M langage for returning tables.
+The distant workbook (external source) is then contained by the **M formula** which is fully stored in a simple string variable within Vba.
 [follow up](#Queries-follow-up)

 ### 🟢 Connection ability